 From there it was smooth sailing and our taxi took us to the grounds of the Palace Hotel do Bussaco, a former hunting palace of the King Charles I of Portugal.
 Our room was nice though nothing too crazy, though there are 4 suites which were likely much fancier.

 The grounds (250 acres of woodlands first planted by Carmelite monks) and interior rooms of the palace were absolutely stunning.
 Don’t miss the dining room or the gardens outdoors.
+We passed several hours both days walking around and enjoying the gorgeous landscaping.

 We took tea in a sitting room with huge painted murals on the wall, walked through a garden maze, played cards in the woods on stone tables, and dined on sumptuous five course meals on a stunning balcony overlooking the property.
 Our party of two arrived very early to dinner and were given a choice of seats, ending up with what we believe were the best seats in the house!